 FAQ – Hair Sunscreen Products

 Can I make a hair sunscreen as a DIY by diluting skin sunscreen in water?

-The sunscreen products sold for the skin usually has a very thick consistency.
+The sunscreen products sold for the skin usually have a very thick consistency.
 Adding it to water would not produce an even consistency that you could easily spray on.
 Also, sunscreens for the skin may make your hair look greasy.
 It is better to buy a sunscreen that is formulated for use on the hair.

 Would hair sunscreens help with thinning hair?

 Yes, many dermatologists agree that applying sunscreen to your scalp is important and even more so if your hair is thinning.
 The follicles beneath your skin are already miniaturizing and producing thinner hair shafts.
 UV rays from the sun can damage the tissues in your skin, including the follicles even further.
-Also, when hair is thinning, it is also more susceptible to breakage, frizziness and split ends as well as turning grey or white much faster.
+Also, when hair is thinning, it is also more susceptible to breakage, frizziness, and split ends as well as turning grey or white much faster.
 So applying hair sunscreens to the shafts will help protect them from these issues.